Ulft

 Ulft ([ˈʏl(ə)ft]) is a town in Oude IJsselstreek in the Achterhoek area in the province of Gelderland, Netherlands.

 The town has over 10,000 inhabitants and is the biggest town in the municipality Oude IJsselstreek.
 Until 1 January 2005, Ulft was part of the municipality Gendringen.
 At the municipal re-ordering in the Achterhoek, the municipalities Gendringen and Wisch joined to form the Oude IJsselstreek.

 Ulft developed out of three hamlets: Ulft, Oer and De Pol.
 Oer is the northern part of Ulft and is called Oer because of the iron in the earth, which is called IJzeroer in Dutch.
-In Ulft the DRU was stationed, an iron foundry.
-DRU has moved some years ago to Duiven and now has a location at the Rijksweg A12.
+In Ulft an iron foundry called "Diepenbrock en Reigers te Ulft" (DRU) was founded.
+DRU moved some years ago to Duiven and is now located at Rijksweg A12.
 The old DRU-building now is the DRU 'Culture Factory' and holds a library, a theatre, a restaurant and an Iron museum.

 Geography

 Ulft lies in the southern part of the Achterhoek, at a distance of 15 km from Doetinchem.
-In the northern part of Ulft, the Industry Grounds "De Rieze" are located.
-Which have been expanded lately, some farms have been demolished to make this happen.
-Industry Grounds "De Pol" were finished anno 2007.
-There will be built new residents.
-Between Ulft and the bordering Gendringen the Industry Grounds " De IJsselweide are located.
-In 2001 de mainstreet of Ulft has been rebuilt thoroughly.
-The point of this was to avoid the heavy trucks in the centre of Ulft and lead them around downtown Ulft.
-This has been done by building traffic thresholds.
-Also some trees have been planted next to the road.
-Bus company "Syntus" said they wouldn't drive their buses through the centre any longer because of the thresholds, which could damage their buses.
+The Industry Grounds "De Rieze" are located in the northern part of Ulft.
+It has been expanded lately, and some farms have been overtaken to allow this to happen.
+The Industry Grounds "De Pol" were finished about 2007.
+After that new residents plan to move in.
+The Industry Grounds "De IJsselweide" are located between Ulft and the bordering Gendringen.
+The de main street of Ulft was rebuilt in 2001.
+The idea was to avoid the heavy trucks in the centre of Ulft and route them around.
+This was done by building traffic thresholds and some trees have been planted next to the road.
+Bus company "Syntus" said they wouldn't drive their buses through the centre any longer because the thresholds might damage their buses.